Debyte404/temprepoforportfolio/README.md

 https://eivom.vercel.app/

+(give it some time to load and refresh incase it's slow) (you can make a account to try out more features:D )

 https://github.com/Debyte404/EIVOM-Open

 my very first website, A Movie website with Ai Recomendations( currently expired ai recommendations because of expiry of tokens for ai usage)